Ottawa examining new, existing tools to get web giants to pay up: Guilbeault - Sylvan Lake News

 Facebook has given US$5,000 grants to around 80 Canadian news outlets in recent weeks as part of a major financial effort to support COVID-19 related journalism here and in the United States.

-Google has also allocated funds from its news initiative program to some Canadian media outlets.
+Google has also allocated funds from its news initiative program to some Canadian media outlets, including The Canadian Press.

 While those two companies are the most common targets of lawmakers around the world as the dominant players in online advertising, any legislative or regulatory move could affect other social media companies or search engines as well.